HALFpipe/HALFpipe/README.md

 ### Files

-To run `fmriprep` preprocessing, at least a T1-weighted structural image and a BOLD image file is required.
-To automatically
+To run preprocessing, at least a T1-weighted structural image and a BOLD image file is required.
+Preprocessing and data analysis proceeds automatically.
+However, to be able to run automatically, data files need to be input in a way suitable for automation.

+For this kind of automation, `HALFpipe` needs to know the relationships between files, such as which files belong to the same subject.
+However, even though it would be obvious for a human, a program cannot easily assign a file name to a subject, and this will be true as long as there are differences in naming between different researchers or labs.
+One researcher may name the same file `subject_01_rest.nii.gz` and another `subject_01/scan_rest.nii.gz`.

+In `HALFpipe`, we solve this issue by inputting file names in a specific way.
+For example, instead of `subject_01/scan_rest.nii.gz`, `HALFpipe` expects you to input `{subject}/scan_rest.nii.gz`. `HALFpipe` can then match all files on disk that match this naming schema, and extract the subject ID `subject_01`.
+Using the extracted subject ID, other files can now be matched to this image.
+If all input files are available in BIDS format, then this step can be skipped.

 1. `Specify working directory` All intermediate and outputs of `HALFpipe` will be placed in the working directory.
 Keep in mind to choose a location with sufficient free disk space, as intermediates can be multiple gigabytes in size for each subject.
 1. `Is the data available in BIDS format?`